geoff-raymann/stock-forecasting-strategy/README.md

 ## 📤 Export Features

 From the dashboard, you can:
-- 📥 Export metrics as Excel
+- 📥 Export metrics as Excel or CSV
 - 📄 Download HTML summary
-- 📊 View statistical tables and charts
+- 📊 View interactive statistical tables and charts

 ---